-- The syrup should not dissolve when you pour in little water or you can check between your forefinger and thumb by swiping the syrup from back of the ladle you use for stirring.
+- The syrup should not dissolve when you pour over little water placed bowl or you can check between your forefinger and thumb by swiping the syrup from back of the ladle you use for stirring.

-- Add saffron, elachi if desired and squeeze the lemon juice lastly.
+- Add saffron, elachi/cardamom if desired and squeeze the lemon juice (for one string syrup) lastly.

 - Mix flour, sugar, baking soda in a separate bowl.

 - Melt butter in microwave or stove top(Pic 1) and add yogurt, oil(Pic 2).

 - Give a nice gentle mix using whisk then add the flour mixture(Pic 3).

 - Now sprinkle water and start kneading, initially it looks like Pic 4.

 - So keep on kneading to soft and smooth dough (Pic 5).